DLTcollab/tangle-accelerator/README.md

 - macOS: `$ brew install clang-format`

+## Usage
+`Tangle-accelerator` currently supports two categories of APIs
+* direct API: check [wiki page](https://github.com/DLTcollab/tangle-accelerator/wiki) for details.
+* Proxy API to IRI core functionalities

+### IRI Porxy API
+`tangle-accelerator` allows the use of IRI core APIs.
+The calling process does not have to be aware of the destination machine running IRI.
+With the exactly same format of IRI API, `tangle-accelerator` would help user forward the request to IRI and forward the the response back to user.
+The followings are currently supporting Proxy APIs:
+* checkConsistency
+* findTransactions
+* getBalances
+* getInclusionStates
+* getNodeInfo
+* getTrytes

 ## Licensing
 `Tangle-accelerator` is freely redistributable under the MIT License.
 Use of this source code is governed by a MIT-style license that can be found in the `LICENSE` file.